nuggetboa/InfantIncubatorSimulator/Readme.md

 ## Task:

 In this lab, you have to find out 5 vulnerabilities in the infant incubator model.
-Write a brief explanation of each vulnerability and how it could compromise the incubator.
+Write a brief explanation of each vulnerability, where it appears in the code, and how it could compromise the incubator.
 Vulnerabilities found in the previous labs should be excluded in this lab.

 ## Submission